 Free shipping is a concern for you, even if you are using Amazon's negotiated discount rates.
 While it's likely not a problem if you're shipping expensive products, you'll have to offer free shipping on every item.
 This means that it is in your best interest to move products as close to the buyer as possible to reduce costs.

 While very large sellers can likely afford to create a warehouse infrastructure across the United States to enable speedy and affordable dispatch everywhere covered by Prime, most smaller sellers cannot afford to do so.
 In this case, working with a third-party logistics provider is likely your best solution.
-3PL can reduce costs, while ensuring that your orders are processed and shipped out same day, from their warehouse nearest to the order.
+3PL fulfillment companies can reduce costs, while ensuring that your orders are processed and shipped out same day, from their warehouse nearest to the order.
 A good 3PL should also enable you to issue automatic return postage forms, which only bill to your account when used.

 However, not all 3PL have the resources to supply this kind of fast shipping.
 Do your research and make sure that yours does.

 More orders mean more profit, but they also mean more work without a guarantee on how much work is coming in.
 Using tools to automate analytics, paperwork, tracking, and other details can save you the expensive of investing in something that you won't be getting a return on right away.